JBMontes/Jeremy-Montes-Front-end-Porfolio-Project/README.md

 # Jeremy-Montes-Front-end-Porfolio-Project

-Welcome to Yearly, the application that generates random yearly facts depending on the number.
+Welcome to Yearly, the application that generates random yearly facts depending on the number with the help of the NumbersApi (http://numbersapi.com/#42).

 As the page loads, there will be three cards with random facts.
 If the user is not satisfied with those, just click on the "More Facts" button to see more.